nicklockwood/StandardPaths/README.md

 StandardPaths also provides NSString extension methods for manipulating file suffixes for Retina graphics, iPhone 5 and device idioms (phone/pad/desktop) to simplify loading device-specific resources.

 Finally, StandardPaths swizzles some of the methods in UIKit and AppKit so that they gain additional intelligence when loading device-specific resources.
 This enables you to load the correct images and nib files for iPhone5 based on the file suffix instead of ugly runtime code checks of the display size.
-This swizzling can be disabled if you would prefer not to mess with the standard iOS behaviour (see below for details).
+This swizzling can be disabled if you would prefer not to mess with the standard behaviour (see below for details).

 Supported OS & SDK Versions
 -----------------------------

-* Supported build target - iOS 6.0 / Mac OS 10.8 (Xcode 4.5)
+* Supported build target - iOS 6.1 / Mac OS 10.8 (Xcode 4.6, Apple LLVM compiler 4.2)
 * Earliest supported deployment target - iOS 5.0 / Mac OS 10.7
 * Earliest compatible deployment target - iOS 4.3 / Mac OS 10.6